 Safety is our number one priority.
 The CA State Parks are providing their veteran crew of lifeguards and support personnel to make sure all racers are safe.
 All final safety decisions will be based on the weekend’s conditions, determined by the CA State Parks assessment.
 See more under SAFETY.

 Do I have to wear a helmet?

-Safety Helmets may be required, based on conditions.
+Safety Helmets may be required for all Youth Technical race divisions, based on conditions.
 All final safety decisions will be based on the weekend’s conditions, determined by the CA State Parks assessment.
 Bring one just in case.

 Do I have to wear a leash?

-All Youth racers will be required to wear leashes.
-Leashes are strongly recommended and encouraged for all racers.
-Leashes may be required for some races, depending on conditions.
+All Open and Youth racers will be required to wear leashes.
+Leashes may be required for Pro Technical race, depending on conditions.